surajbeston/pharmacy-directory/README.md

 And in this way user gets the related drugs on the basis of composition.

-<i>authentication is only for someone who wants to get into this app totally.
-Otherwise you can scrap working parts.</i>
+<i>(Authentication is only for someone who wants to get into this app totally.
+Otherwise you can scrap working parts.)</i>

 <b> Authentication: </b><br /> <br  />